CloudCluster-Computing/Cloud-Cluster-Capacity-Dataset/README.md

 else:
     # Testing: files contain only two columns (Timestamp, CPU Usage)
     dataset = [pd.read_csv(file_name, names=['timestamp', 'cpu(u)']) for file_name in file_list]
 ---

-### 4. Highlights & Use Cases
-4. Highlights & Use Cases
+## 4. Highlights & Use Cases

 - **Pool-Level Perspective**: Focused on cluster-level resources, ideal for macro capacity planning and auto-scaling algorithm evaluation.
 - **Ease of Use**: Unified directory and file naming enable batch loading and preprocessing of key fields with minimal code.
 - **Real-Time Prediction**: Integrates seamlessly with any deep learning or time-series model for short-term load forecasting and dynamic scaling.

 Extend this foundation with additional metrics (e.g., memory, network) or combine with business KPIs to build more sophisticated cloud resource orchestration solutions.

+---

-Contact
+### Contact

-If you have any questions or want to use the code, feel free to contact: [your-email@example.com]
+If you have any questions or want to use the code, feel free to contact: xianzhaoguo02@gmail.com